holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.4.1 Secretaries May Rule on Interpretation

 If your interpretation conflicts with another Partner's, either party may ask the Secretary of any affected Circle to rule on which interpretation to use.
-Once a Secretary had made such a ruling, it trumps your own and you are responsible for aligning with it until any underlying Governance changes.
+Once a Secretary has made such a ruling, it trumps your own and you are responsible for aligning with it until any underlying Governance changes.

 #### 3.4.2 Super-Circle Secretary May Overrule